KohTammara/PSA_framework/README.md

 The output of the individual applications are used for free energy simulations to estimate a ddG value in order to assess the effect on stability a mutation has.
 Thus the final output from the framework, consists of the output of each application as well as a text file containing the differences in free energies produced by the free energy simulation.

+### Limitations

+The capabilities of this framework is limited to that of the applications used, to that effect, pmx is limited to mutations that are not charged and does not include Proline, Glycine and Cysteine.

+Alongside that, the GROMACS command, `genion`, cannot neutralise both states of the tripeptides obtained from the pmx tripeptide database, which causes errors along the simulation process.